Beaumont, South Australia: Beaumont Common

-Residents were successful in ensuring what later became the JB Cleland kindergarten, The Hazelwood Park Swimming Pool, the Beaumont Uniting Church Tennis Courts and the Beaumont Bowling Club were all erected elsewhere.
+Residents were successful in ensuring what later became the JB Cleland Kindergarten, the George Bolton Swimming Centre Burnside (Hazelwood Park), the Beaumont Uniting Church Tennis Courts and the Beaumont Bowling Club were all erected elsewhere.
 Several attempts over the years to build public lavatories and entertainment facilities were also rebuffed.
 Burnside Council refused to agree to any further trustee appointments as trustees died.
-The remaining trustees attempted to appoint Gordon Ditter (Ditters Nuts).
+The remaining trustees attempted to appoint Gordon Ditter (of Ditters Fruit and Nuts).
 Council refused.
 Fearing an attempt to obtain control of the Common by attrition, residents petitioned the State Government in 1971 to remove Burnside Council as a trustee by act of SA Parliament.
 Burnside Council objected.
 Several heated meetings between Council and residents ensured.
-To resolve the impasse the State Government declared Beaumont Common a public park under the Parks and Gardens Act with clauses prohibiting any future building to ever take place on Beaumont Common.
+To resolve the impasse the state government declared Beaumont Common a public park under the Parks and Gardens Act, with clauses prohibiting any future building to ever take place on Beaumont Common.
 Later revisions of the Act have had those clauses removed.
-No resident consultation on their removal ever took place.
+No resident consultation on their removal took place.

 In popular culture

-Beaumont is mentioned in the Redgum song "Beaumont Rag" featured on the band's 1978 album If You Don't Fight You Lose.
+Beaumont is mentioned in the Redgum song "Beaumont Rag" featured on the band's 1978 album If You Don't Fight You Lose, which also features on their live album Caught in the Act.
+The song is aimed at satirising the Liberal Party voters who live in the affluent suburb, after their party under Malcolm Fraser had been defeated in a general election.